Rattlesnake Hotline: 602.550.1090

 - Before beginning any garden projects, use a rake to make sure the area is clear of all snakes before putting your hands into an area where a snake could be hiding.

-- There is never a 100% way to keep snakes out of your yard, but these tips will help you be safe and coexist with our native snake inhabitants.
+- These tips will help you be safe and coexist with our native snake inhabitants.

 For more information about venomous snakes and to learn how to safely remove one from your own yard, you should consider enrolling in our Venomous Snake Training Course!
 It is 3 hours long, includes a lecture regarding all kinds of snakes, but focusing on venomous snakes, and concludes with hands-on training with live non-venomous then venomous snakes from the PHS sanctuary.
 This is a safe place and way to learn the procedures that our staff and volunteers use on snake removals and receive immediately feedback on your performance by our professionals.
 Cost is $75 per person, with the option to upgrade (which includes the tongs and bucket as well).
 To attend or schedule a training session, contact Olivia Bogues, our PHS Conservation Educator at 480.513.4377 ext.
 5 or Olivia@phoenixherp.com .
 We also conduct Venomous Snake Training Courses for businesses, homeowner's associations, contractors, fire departments, etc. so that anyone interested and willing can learn how to remove venomous snakes for everyone's safety, including the snake.